12 reasons why the OEE is low

 This is another production efficiency enemy often caused by the insistence on the use of paper documentation, delays in conveying information, and machine real-time data gathering.

 Of course, not all the reasons for low OEE can be attributed to these three main factors.
-However, our real time notifications can help to minimize the impact of any issues that you may experience.
+However, our real-time notifications can help to minimize the impact of any issues that you may experience.
 Our system is also customizable so you can calculate your OEE in a way that works for your business, as opposed to using a standard, one-size-fits-all program.

 If you need further assistance in terms of measuring and improving your business’ OEE then don’t hesitate to reach out to the team at ANT for professional help and advice.
 We’re happy to discuss which modules are best suited to your specific needs and requirements.